hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Description ==

-hCaptcha: a new way to monetize your site traffic
+hCaptcha is a drop-in replacement for reCAPTCHA that pays website owners.

-Do you use a captcha to keep out bots? hCaptcha is a drop-in replacement for reCAPTCHA that earns website owners money and helps companies get their data labeled.
+Do you use a captcha to keep out bots? hCaptcha protects user privacy, rewards websites, and helps companies get their data labeled.
+Help build a better web.

 hCaptcha is designed to solve the most labor intensive problem in machine learning: labeling massive amounts of data in a timely, affordable, and reliable way.